TrueeGritt/software-tester-portfolio/README.md

 - Testing Automation
 - Defect/Bug Tracking
 - Using Katalon, Selenium, Pycharm

-## CV
-You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/1ax3AydYyLBrYuuKdu-P_VAcjZaGZPogc/view?usp=sharing).

-## Skills

-You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.
+You can find further examples of the described skills in the [Examples of my work](#examples-of-my-work) section.

 __Test analysis & design__
   * Functional decomposition of products, creating state transition diagrams, writing use cases